Logo

 Settlement

-Settlement (the day that the money is exchanged for the property and keys handed over) is scheduled in accordance with the contract, and is usually 6 weeks after signing contracts.
-During the wait for settlement, your lawyer or conveyancer will liaise with your bank in relation to releasing any mortgage held on the property.
+Settlement (the day that the money is exchanged for the property and keys handed over) is scheduled in accordance with the contract.
+During the wait for settlement, CCS Lawyers will liaise with your bank in relation to releasing any mortgage held on the property.
 In this time you should arrange disconnection of electricity and other services.

-Before settlement, the purchase price will be adjusted to reflect the council rates, water rates and strata fees that need to be shared between the parties.
+Before settlement, the purchase price will be adjusted to reflect the council rates, water rates and Owner’s Corporation fees that need to be shared between the parties.
 There may be other adjustments, based on the Contract for Sale.

 Once settlement takes place, the real estate agent will be authorised to release the deposit to you, less their fees.